explosivo22/rinnaicontrolr/README.md

 Python library for communicating with the [Rinnai Control-R Water Heaters and control devices](https://www.rinnai.us/tankless-water-heater/accessories/wifi) via the Rinnai Control-R cloud API.

-NOTE:

-* Rinnai's API is completely insecure.
+Rinnai's API is completely insecure.
 We recommend that you disconnect your water heater from the Control-R system until Rinnai fixes these basic issues.

-* This library is community supported, please submit changes and improvements.
+This library is community supported.
+Please submit changes and improvements.

 ## Support For